The need for facial reconstruction surgery

 RAFT 3D facial reconstruction surgery Collaboration Partner:

 RAFT is working in collaboration with the UCL Eastman Dental Institute.
-The 3D facial reconstruction surgery research project is being undertaken by Nazanin Owji and Taleen Shakouri, under the supervision of Professor Jonathan Knowles (Professor of Biomaterials Science and Head of the Biomaterials and Regenerative Medicine group at the Eastman Dental Institute), Professor Anne Young (Professor of Biomaterials at the Eastman Dental Institute), and RAFT’s Director of Research, Dr Elena Garcia.
+The 3D facial reconstruction surgery research project is being undertaken by Nazanin Owji and Taleen Shakouri, under the supervision of Professor Jonathan Knowles (Professor of Biomaterials Science and Head of the Biomaterials and Regenerative Medicine group at the Eastman Dental Institute), and RAFT’s Director of Research, Assoc Prof Elena Garcia.